Beale's Cut Stagecoach Pass

+History

 In 1861 a landowner and surveyor named Edward Beale was appointed by President Abraham Lincoln as the federal Surveyor General of California and Nevada.
 Beale challenged General Pico's loyalty to the new president and in 1863, Beale was awarded the right to collect the toll in the pass.
 Beale maintained rights to the cut for the next twenty years and so it became known as "Beale's Cut."
 Beale used Chinese immigrants to do most of the work on the cut.
 Work was completed in 1863, but the LA Board of Supervisors accepted it as complete on March 5, 1864.

 The cut had major damage in the winter of 1861–62 and wagons could not get through the pass.
 In March 1862 soldiers under the command of Major Theodore Coult of the Fifth California Volunteer Infantry, repaired the cut and road.
 The Fifth California Volunteer Infantry headquarters were Camp Latham, California.
 The soldiers repaired the cut as ammunition wagons could not get to Fort Yuma, California.

 Beale's Cut was eventually deepened to 90 ft.
 It lasted as a transportation passage near present-day Newhall Pass until the Newhall Tunnel opened in 1910.